DataDog/documentation/content/en/agent/kubernetes/apm.md

 3. **Configure your application tracers to emit traces**: Point your application-level tracers to where the Datadog Agent host is using the environment variable `DD_AGENT_HOST`.
 Refer to the [language-specific APM instrumentation docs][3] for more examples.
 {{% /tab %}}
 {{% tab "Unix Domain Socket" %}}
-If sending traces to the agent via Unix Domain Socket you need to mount the directory the socket is in to the application container and specify the path with `DD_TRACE_AGENT_URL`.
+If you are sending traces to the Agent by using Unix Domain Socket, mount the directory the socket is in to the application container and specify the path with `DD_TRACE_AGENT_URL`.

     ```yaml
         apiVersion: apps/v1